jeffstang/biof501-pipeline_proteomics/README.md

 ### Step 4: Perform pathway enrichment analysis

-Using the reference database of LRIs from CellChatDB v2, and the top table of DEGs from Step 3 as input and applying it to the `fgsea` tool [[18](#references)], I generated a ranked table of ligands enriched with differentially expressed receptor gene sets.
+Using the reference database of LRIs from CellChatDB v2, and the top table of DEGs from Step 3 as input and applying it to the `fgsea` tool, a faster implementation of GSEA [[18](#references)], I generated a ranked table of ligands enriched with differentially expressed receptor gene sets.
 An example of this table is also shown in the [overview of important results](#overview-of-expected-important-outputs).

 ### Expected Final Results Directory